jasonlaska/spherecluster/README.md

 - `VonMisesFisherMixture` has been tested with sparse documents of dimension `n_features = 43256`.
 When `n_features` is very large the algorithm may encounter numerical instability.
 This will likely be due to the scaling factor of the log-vMF distribution.

 - `cluster_centers_` in `VonMisesFisherMixture` are dense vectors in current implementation

+- Cluster weights can be manually controlled (overriden) instead of learned.

 # Examples